 Arusha previously worked with the Committee’s Voting Rights Project where she litigated cases in both federal and state courts.
 She has also served as an adjunct professor and taught classes on public interest lawyering and civil rights at Howard Law and Washington College of Law (American University).

-Arusha was a 2009-2010 Fulbright scholar in Egypt and at United Nations Educational, Scientific and Cultural Organization (UNESCO) in Paris, where her research focused on gender issues and civic participation.
-Before joining the Lawyers’ Committee, she worked at the Women’s Rights Project of the ACLU and served as the Early Vote Director for the 2012 Obama campaign in Ohio and New Media Director for the Obama campaign in Virginia in 2008.
+Previously, Arusha was a 2009-2010 Fulbright scholar in Egypt and at the United Nations Educational, Scientific and Cultural Organization (UNESCO) in Paris, where her research focused on gender issues and civic participation.
+Arusha is a graduate of Berkeley Law and Wesleyan University.